Periodontal Treatment in Bangor, ME

 Gum disease does not only affect the gum tissue – it also causes the jaw bone in the affected area to recede away from around the tooth.
 The damage to the gum tissue and bone can destabilize teeth and eventually lead to tooth loss.

 We want to prevent gum disease from affecting your life!
-Through education, regular screenings, and advice regarding your at-home care routine, we hope to keep your gums healthy.
+Through preventative dental care such as education, regular screenings, and advice regarding your at-home care routine, we hope to keep your gums healthy.